josh-nowak/josh-nowak.github.io/_posts/2023-12-06-survey-weighting.md

                           caseid = survey_data$id)
 ```

-Once `anesrake` is done, you can obtain the weights like this.
+Once `anesrake` is done, you can obtain the weights like this:

 ```r
 weights <- tibble(id = names(raking_result$weightvec),